luapower/fs/fs.md

 ### Async disk I/O

 Async disk I/O is a complete afterthought on all major Operating Systems.
-If your app is I/O-bound just bite the bullet and make a thread pool.
+If your app is disk-bound just bite the bullet and make a thread pool.
 Read [Arvid Norberg's article](https://blog.libtorrent.org/2012/10/asynchronous-disk-io/) for more info.